 It can be difficult to find an antiperspirant that works for you.
 Perhaps the ones you’ve tried don’t keep you dry, or maybe they cause skin irritation.
 Or you might be worried about the safety of certain ingredients.
 Either way, you still want to get your sweating under control.

-As a hyperhidrosis (excessive sweating) sufferer myself, I went through dozens of hyperhidrosis treatments, including too-good-to-be-true natural remedies — plus the painful and expensive procedure of having botox injections in my underarms, which only gave temporary results.
+As a hyperhidrosis (excessive sweating) sufferer myself, I went through dozens of hyperhidrosis treatments, including too-good-to-be-true natural remedies for hyperhidrosis — plus the painful and expensive procedure of having botox injections in my underarms, which only gave temporary results.

 After trying everything without much success, I developed Duradry, a simple 3-step system that has helped 97% of our customers achieve full dryness within one week.